testcara/konflux-banner/README.md

     ```

 3. **Create/Update a YAML file**
-    Edit one exsiting YAML file under the appropriate directory (e.g., `clusters/staging` or `clusters/production`).
+   - Locate the appropriate directory under clusters/staging/ or clusters/production/.
-    As for adding new banner to new clusters, beside creating one YAML file here, one Pull Request for [konflux-banner](https://github.com/testcara/infra-deployments/tree/konflux-banner/components/konflux-banner) component in infra-deployment repo is also needed.
+   - Update an existing banner by editing the .yaml file.
+   - Add a new banner by creating a new .yaml file via symlink to the target location in deploy/.
+    ⚠️ All banner files under clusters/ must be symbolic links pointing to files under deploy/.
+Direct .yaml files are not allowed.

+    If you're adding a banner for a new cluster, you will also need to submit a Pull Request to the `infra-deployments` repo to register the new cluster's Kustomize overlay.

 4. **(Optional) Validate Locally**